LinguistDeveloper/clarive/docs/en/rules/palette/control/fail.markdown

 Data editor has the following key:

-- **msg**: Msg key, value column has to be filled with the desired message, its default value is ‘abort here’.
+- **msg** - Msg key, value column has to be filled with the desired message, its default value is ‘abort here’.